 Add the crumble topping.

-Bake until crostata is golden brown and fruit is bubbly.
+Bake at 450* F for 20-25 minutes or until the crostata is golden brown and the fruit is bubbly.
 Allow to cool before serving.

 Ingredients